-Far from being unoriginal, Le Clézio's unusual childhood further validates the depth of the question of belonging he undertakes.
 Through a first-person narrator, he delves into his memory to recollect experiences before, during and after his momentous transnational journey to meet his father in 1948.
 As the narrator tells stories of life in Africa, details of the father's life also surface, combining biography and autobiography, but fictional details intersperse true accounts.
 In L'Africain, the narrator's father serves as a doctor for the British government and is stationed in numerous countries throughout Africa, mostly Cameroun and Nigeria.
 When his mother returns to France while pregnant with the narrator's younger brother, World War II erupts, and his father is not allowed to leave his station to be with his family.
 The father's stories accompany remembrances of life in Nazi-occupied France that turn around immobility and fear.
 Because of their ties to the British government, Le Clézio's family is at times forced to go into hiding.
 The trip to Africa recounted in L'Africain represents the first time the narrator goes to meet and live with his father in Nigeria.
 This meeting thus enables a break from the nightmare that is life in the Hexagon and marks an entry into a new way of living.
 In addition to the plot, L'Africain also stands out because of the black and white photographs interspersed throughout the book.
-I explain how, urge us to look at the multiple functions of the photographs reveal those ways in which they affect our reading of the narrative.just More than simple fillers, the images in L'Africain communicate to readers.
-The photos sometimes add to the text, other times they conflict with the words on the page.
-L'Africain undoubtedly continues the leclézienne tradition of encoding his narratives in ways that demand reflection and an active read.
+The photos sometimes add to the text; other times they conflict with the words on the page.
+I argue that, alone, the photos tell no story.
+They urge us to look at the textual images that Le Clézio paints with his sensorial style.
+More than just fillers, these photos entertain a relationship with the text and with readers, and I will show how they function to reveal and conceal information so as to demand a look at that which lies beyond the page.